Open House Flyers

 How are Open House Flyers used by a real estate agent at an Open House?

 Agents provide Open House flyers to Open House visitors so they can learn more about the property as they’re walking through AND so the prospective home buyer can save the property info for later reference.

 During an Open House, the agent will typically place the flyers in a prominent location, such as on a table near the front door or in a brochure holder.
 The agent may also hand out the flyers to visitors as they arrive.

-And yes, in case you’re wondering, the Open House flyer pre-dates Google by years…but surprisingly there are some benefits to them even when compared to digital alternatives…and we’ll get into all that below.
+And yes, in case you’re wondering, the Open House flyer pre-dates Google by years…and surprisingly there are some benefits to them even when compared to digital alternatives…and we’ll get into all that below.

 What is the most important info for a real estate agent’s Open House flyer to include?

 The most important information for a real estate agent’s Open House flyer to include is: